zofer1/pingit/README.md

 - ✅ Running as root
 - ✅ Python 3 installed
 - ✅ pip3 installed
-- ✅ Python packages available (YAML, APScheduler, Prometheus Client, icmplib)
+- ✅ Python packages available (PyYAML, icmplib, ecs-logging, Flask)

 If any Python packages are missing, the script will:
 1. List missing packages